-- Students will be required to live on Campus at Campus Village at Auraria their freshman year, and will live with students who are also in the BA/BS-MD Program and have similar academic interests in the Health Sciences.
-Students have the option of living off campus their sophomore, junior and senior year.
+Community (Pre-Health LC).
+Students will live with other students who are also in the BA/BS-MD Program and with students who have similar academic interests in the Health Sciences.
+Program participants have the option of living off campus their sophomore, junior, and senior year.

 Summer Programs and Living On Campus

-- • Students will be participating in intense academic and non-academic activities on the Downtown Denver Campus and at the Anschutz Medical Campus.
+- Students will be participating in intense academic and non-academic activities on the Downtown Denver Campus and at the Anschutz Medical Campus.